JFajardoRojas/jfajardorojas.github.io/index.md

 ## News

-ID4 awarded the first annual ID4 Excellence Awards to our graduate students and postdocs who contributed significantly to ID4 intellectual merit, broader impacts, and/or ID4 community building.
-The winners (left to right) are Leticia Gomez, Rafael Pastrana, Isabel Moreira, Fernando Fajardo-Rojas, Colton Gerber, Jenny Zhan, and Drew Novick.
-Congratulations to the winners and thank you for your contributions!

 - 04/2024: I was honored with the ID4 Excellence Award 2024.
 The award is granted based on intellectual merit, broader impacts, and ID4 community building.
-Happy to share this honor with great scientists and friends.
+I am happy to share this honor with great scientists and friends.
 [Link](https://www.mines.edu/id4/)
 - 08/2023: [New Collaboration Paper](https://pubs.acs.org/doi/10.1021/jacs.3c03918): Three solution-stable MOFs were found to facilitate the Singlet Fission process by stabilizing the Charge Transfer state.
 - 06/2023: I participated in the seminar sessions of [ID4](https://www.mines.edu/id4/) sharing my work on Application-relevant properties predictions in MOFs using Machine Learning.
 - 05/2023: [Collaboration Paper](https://doi.org/10.1039/D3CY00404J): We studied the synthesis of H2O2 with Pd and PdO.
 I explored Pd-PdO clustered configurations using reactive force fields looking for non-biased structures.